sctlcd/the-green-corner/README.md

 ## About <a name="About"></a>

-The general purpose of **The Green Corner** is gathering plant specifications and identifying flora across the globe.
+The general purpose of **[The Green Corner](https://the-green-corner.herokuapp.com/)** is gathering plant specifications and identifying flora across the globe.
 And this anytime, anywhere as this application is available on various devices as desktops, tablets and mobile.

 I've decided to create a modern responsive Web tool for gathering plant specifications and identifying flora worldwide.
-Because I enjoy gardening and I look for information about plants depending on the season (planting, growth, potting, care, trimming, cutting, etc. ) which are located in different places (saved online, written in books/magazines, saved in a folder on my computer, etc.).
+Because I enjoy gardening and I look for information about plants depending on the season (planting, growth, potting, care, trimming, cutting, etc. ) which are located in different places (saved online, written in books/magazines, saved in a folder on my computer, etc.).<br />
 This was the good opportunity to finally have a single application to gather all my botanic experiences and knowledge centralized in one site.
 A few friends and family members like plants as well and we like sharing information.
 With this app I can easily provide all my plant information from only one location and <em>My Green Corner</em> can easily be shared.<br />
 In a future version of this app the users will have the possibility to authenticate so it will allow others to store their own plant information, <em>their own Green Corner</em> while having access to all plants information shared.

 Back to [top](#TableOfContents)